benmvp/benmvp.com/content/posts/quick-trick-jest-asynchronous-tests/index.md

 })
 ```

 There are [several ways to test asynchronous code in Jest](https://jestjs.io/docs/en/asynchronous) and the above follows the example given for using `async`/`await`.
 I'm trying to assert that when `getItems(1)` is called that the rejected promise returns an object with a `message` of `'Invalid request'`.
 It turned out that my `getItems` code had a bug.
 It wasn't returning a rejected promise, but a resolved promise in this case.
-But even though the test never executed the assertion within the `catch` handler, **the test still passed.**
+But even though the test never executed the assertion within the `catch` handler, **the test still passed**.

 Similarly here's another test that passed when it shouldn't have: